alxmedium/alxmedium/README.md

 ## Contributing

-Please check the the [CONTRIBUTING](./CONTRIBUTING.md) file before to:
+Please check the the [CONTRIBUTING](./CONTRIBUTING.md) guide before to:

 - Open an issue to _Report a Bug_ or _Request a New Feature_.
 - Make a new _Pull Request_.